-Abimbola Farinde, Ph.D., brings over 10 years of extensive experience in pharmacology at both state and privately-run organizations.
-Throughout her career, Ms. Farinde has worked within multiple levels of pharmacology from curriculum development to clinical pharmacy services, giving her a unique skill set of both educational instruction and key field applications.
+Abimbola Farinde brings over 10 years of extensive experience in pharmacology at both state- and privately-run organizations to the OPEN MINDS team.
+Throughout her career, Dr. Farinde has gained experience in multiple levels of pharmacology from course instruction to clinical pharmacy services, giving her a unique understanding of both the most important information to learn and teach and its field applications.
 Her areas of expertise include Clinical writing, curriculum and content development, clinical psychology and pharmacology, outpatient medication, clinic management and program development, outcome measures and utilization review.

-Prior to joining Cornerstone, Capella and Columbia, Ms. Farinde served as a Clinical Pharmacist III at Lufkin State Supported Living Center in Lufkin, Texas.
-In this role, Ms. Farinde provided medication therapy management and disease state management recommendations through the completion of quarterly Drug Utilization Evaluation and Drug Utilization Reviews (DUE/DUR).
-Monitoring and creating trends for all adverse drug reactions (ADR) and reporting them to the DADS/DSHS Executive Formulary Committee and FDA were also key responsibilities
+Prior to joining Cornerstone, Capella, and Columbia, Dr. Farinde served as a Clinical Pharmacist III at Lufkin State Supported Living Center in Lufkin, Texas.
+In this role, Dr. Farinde provided medication therapy management and disease state management recommendations through the completion of quarterly Drug Utilization Evaluation and Drug Utilization Reviews (DUE/DUR).
+Monitoring and creating trends for all adverse drug reactions (ADR) and reporting them to the DADS/DSHS Executive Formulary Committee and FDA were also key responsibilities.

-Before Lufkin, Ms. Farinde served as a Clinical Pharmacist Specialist at Carl R. Darnall Army Medical Center in Fort Hood, Texas.
-In this position, Ms. Farinde served in a traumatic brain injury clinic as the first pharmacist to provide clinical pharmacy services, rendered effectual support to the ten percent improvement regarding medication compliance among active duty soldiers in the brain trauma clinic and produced outpatient medication and disease state managements.
+Before Lufkin, Dr. Farinde served as a Clinical Pharmacist Specialist at Carl R. Darnall Army Medical Center in Fort Hood, Texas.
+In this position, Dr. Farinde served in a traumatic brain injury clinic as the first pharmacist to provide clinical pharmacy services, rendered effectual support to the ten percent improvement regarding medication compliance among active-duty soldiers in the brain trauma clinic and produced outpatient medication and disease state management.